SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 - Windows: Added CF2.5+/Direct3D 11 specific cSurface code
 - Edittime: Fixed new objects' custom EDITDATA variables being cleared in DarkEdif::DLL::DLL_CreateObject(), when their init should happen just before that
 - Windows: Renamed Runtime.IsHWA() to better reflect it doesn't indicate HWA of app, but HWA of underlying runtime; added Runtime.GetAppDisplayMode().
+- All platforms: Updated DarkEdifPreBuildTool to v1.0.0.6, has ParamTime, ParamObject and event line reading fixes
+- All platforms: Updated DarkEdifPostBuildTool to v1.0.0.6, has ParamTime, ParamObject and event line reading fixes
-- iOS/Mac: Updated DarkEdifPreBuildTool to v1.0.0.5, no longer uses FusionSDKConfig global setting over project-specific
+- iOS/Mac: PreBuildTool no longer uses FusionSDKConfig global INI setting over project-specific INI setting.
+- Mac: PreBuildTool will now copy whole Lib\Mac folder, instead of specifically MMF2Lib.framework.
 - Edittime: JSON parser now ignores UTF-8 BOM if present; assumes UTF-8 if not.
 Other BOMs will cause parser abort.
+- Edittime: Color and Edit direction properties now work
+- Edittime: Fix a crash when making error messages for properties in JSONPropertyReader
+- Android/iOS/Mac: Added more TCHAR function defines, strtol variants

 Changes until v18 release